tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 *Banning a peer in case of duplicate transactions*

-Currently, a peer can send the same valid (or invalid) transaction multiple times.
-Peers currently do not gossip transactions to peers that have sent them that same transaction.
+Currently, a peer can send the same valid (or invalid) transaction [multiple times](https://github.com/tendermint/tendermint/blob/ff0f98892f24aac11e46aeff2b6d2c0ad816701a/mempool/v0/clist_mempool.go#L247).
+Peers do not gossip transactions to peers that have sent them that same transaction.
 But there is no check on whether a node has alrady sent the same transaction to this peer before.
 There is also no check whether the transaction that is being gossiped was valid or not (assumint that invalid transactions could become valid).
 The transaction broadcast logic simply loops through the mempool and tries to send the transactions currently in the pool.

-mempool/v0/mempool.go:L247 - ToDo note on punishing peers for duplicate transactions;
+If we want to ban peers based on duplicate transactions, we should either add additional checks for the cases above, or not ban peers for this behaviour at the moment.
+It would be useful to gather metrics on how often a peer gossips the same transaction and whether this is cause of significant traffic.

 #### **Banning in case of ResponseCheckTx.code > 1**